SixArm/usv/README.md

 <dt>Is USV easy?</dt>

 <dd>Yes.
-If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know how to use USV.</dd>
+If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know most everything about USV.</dd>

 <dt>Is USV a standard?</dt>

-<dd>Yes soon.
+<dd>Yes as soon as possible.
 USV is a standard proposal led by Joel Parker Henderson (joel@joelparkerhenderson.com), and aiming to standardize akin to [IANA TSV](https://www.iana.org/assignments/media-types/text/tab-separated-values).</dd>

 <dt>Can USV use escaping so data can contain the special USV characters?</dt>

-<dd>No on purpose.
-This deliberate decision is in order for USV to be simpler to use, faster to parse, clearer to standardize, and closer in alignment with [IANA TSV](https://www.iana.org/assignments/media-types/text/tab-separated-values).
+<dd>No. This deliberate decision of no-escaping helps USV be simpler to use, faster to parse, clearer to standardize, and closer in alignment with <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.

+<dt>Why choose USV over CSV or TSV?</dt>

+<dd>Choose USV over CSV or TSV when you want your data content to be able to contain commas, or tabs, or newlines.
+Choose USV over CSV when you want a consistent compatible standardized format, and a consistent compatible standardized file name extension.</dd>

 <dt>Why choose UTF over ASV?</dt>